Learning Representations by Humans, for Humans: Method

 \section{Method}

 In a typical setting, a decision-making user is given an {\em instance} $x \in \X$.
-For clarity, we will consider $\X=\R^d$.
+For clarity, consider $\X=\R^d$.
 Given $x$, the user must decide on an {\em action} $\des \in \Des$.
 For example, if $x$ are details of a loan application, then users can choose $\des \in \{\texttt{approve},\texttt{deny} \}$.
 Each instance is also associated with a ground-truth \emph{outcome} $y \in \Y$, so that $(x,y)$ is sampled from an unknown distribution $D$.
-We assume that users seek to choose actions that minimize an incurred {\em loss} $\loss(y,\des)$, with $\loss$ also known to the system designer; e.g., for loans, $y$ denotes whether or not a person will repay the loan.
-We consider the general class of \emph{prediction policy problems}~\cite{kleinberg2015prediction}, where the loss function is known for a given action $\des$ and outcome $y$, and the difficulty in decision-making is governed by how well $y$ can be predicted.
+We assume that users seek to choose actions that minimize an incurred {\em loss} $\loss(y,\des)$, with $\loss$ also known to the system designer; e.g., for loans, $y$ denotes whether a loan will be repaid.
+We consider the general class of \emph{prediction policy problems}~\cite{kleinberg2015prediction}, where the loss function is known and the difficulty in decision-making is governed by how well $y$ can be predicted.

 We denote by $h$ the {\em human mapping} from inputs to decisions or actions.
-For example, $\des=h(x)$ denotes a decision based on raw instances $x$, but other sources of input such as {\em explanations} $e$ or representations can be considered; e.g., $\des=h(x,e)$ denotes a decision based on $x$ and explanation $e$.
-The function $h$ may output either a deterministic action or a probability distribution over actions.
-We conceptualize $h$ as either representing a single human, or a stable distribution over a crowd of humans.
-We assume the mapping $h$ is fixed (if there is adaptation to a representation, $h$ can be thought of as the end-point of this adaptation).
+For example, $\des=h(x)$ denotes a decision based on raw instances $x$.
+Other sources of input such as {\em explanations} $e$ or representations can be considered; e.g., $\des=h(x,\yhat,e)$ denotes a decision based on $x$ together with prediction $\yhat$ and explanation $e$.
+We allow $h$ to be either deterministic or randomized, and conceptualize $h$ as either representing a particular target user or a stable distribution over different kinds of users.
+We assume the mapping $h$ is fixed (if there is adaptation to a representation, then $h$ can be thought of as the end-point of this adaptation).